tech-will/IR-Switch/README.md

 • Detach controllers to use like a mini camera

-*The thermal colour mode shows the amount of InfaRed light that is recieved by the InfaRed sensor.
-It is NOT a thermal camera because the sensor only detects shorter infared wavelengths of around 850-940nm that are emmited by a TV remote for example.
+*The thermal colour mode shows the amount of InfaRed light that is recieved by the InfraRed sensor.
+It is NOT a thermal camera because the sensor only detects shorter infrared wavelengths of around 850-940nm that are emitted by a TV remote for example.
 It cannot detect heat's wavelength.

 # Controls: